frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

-Notice how Our Lady says, "Your father and I." The dignity of Our Lady, her role, her mission is way above that of St. Joseph, but yet in this instance, she places St, Joseph first, rather interestingly---respect for Joseph as father of the family.
+Notice how Our Lady says, "Your father and I." The dignity of Our Lady, her role, her mission is way above that of St. Joseph, but yet in this instance, she places St. Joseph first, rather interestingly---respect for Joseph as father of the family.
 "Your father and I have been seeking you sorrowfully."